 My tips to help things go smoother:

 1) The cake itself is not too difficult, use good pans like the aluminum magic line ones I have.
-Spray them with no stick spray and put parchment rounds inside, no butter and flour necessary.
+Spray them with no stick spray and put parchment rounds inside.

 2) Make sure you don't over beat your whites or they will break, you want them to look like this.